-An Independent Study is designated within a discipline by the course code of the discipline and the number 3999 or 4999 and involves a student-proposed project requiring supervised research and writing within a major or minor to provide an opportunity to explore an area of interest not covered by Johnson University's standard curricula or a current course in the Academic Catalog.
+An Independent Study is designated within a discipline by the same course code with a different section number and involves a student-proposed project requiring supervised research and writing within a major or minor to provide an opportunity to explore an area of interest not covered by Johnson University's standard curricula or a current course in the Academic Catalog.
 An Independent Study fee of \$100 per credit hour will be charged to the student over and above regular tuition, both on and off campus, which compensates the faculty supervisor.
 Consideration of requests for such independent study originates with the student and must be approved by the faculty member involved, the Dean(s) of the School(s), and the Provost of the University.
 Successful petitions must include a copy of the syllabus and/or learning contract, which detail a significant research and writing component.
 The Independent Study form is available in the Office of the Registrar.